INK-USC/SalKG/README.md

 export NEPTUNE_PROJ_NAME='<YOUR PROJECT NAME>'
 ```

+The model weight would be saved to `save` with the subfolder name equal to the neptune id.

 The pipeline to train SalKG models (for detail parameters that we suggest tuning, please see the bash scripts)

 1. run `runs/build_qa.sh` for generating indexed dataset required by nokg and kg model

-   The flag `--fine-occl` would generate indexed dataset required by fine occl model
+   In the script, the flag `--fine-occl` would generate indexed dataset required by fine occl model

 2. run `runs/qa.sh` to run nokg and kg model